apache/parquet-format/Encodings.md

 ##### Header (7 bytes)

-All multi-byte values are little-endian.
+All multi-byte values are stored in little-endian order.

 ```
  Byte:    0              1               2              3    4    5    6